sguox002/leetcode/leetcode-all.md

 ### optimization

 optimization problem is for max or min.
 Dp can solve most of them, but bfs, greedy, pq et al can also be the candidates.

+<<-983	Minimum Cost For Tickets    		62.5%	Medium
+three prices one day pass, 7 day pass, 30 day pass. given a list of days, return the min cost needed.
+dp: you have 3 options to cover, dp[i] is the min prices covering i items in the front.
+->>

 <<-1039	Minimum Score Triangulation of Polygon    		49.9%	Medium
 given n-sided polygon, convert to n-2 triangles. the value of triangle is the product of the 3 vertices.